 Smart Account Signers (Configuration)

-These define the permanent configuration of who can interact with the account:
+These define the permanent configuration of who can interact with the account:- Stored permanently in the smart account’s configuration

 - Each signer has specific permissions: